Skip to main contentSkip to main navigationSkip to footer content

 Note: Courses used to fulfill Foundation Skills requirements may not be used as electives.

-Note: Oregon Universities require two years of one foreign language in high school, or two terms of one college level foreign language for admittance.
+Note: Oregon Universities require two years of one foreign language in high school, or two terms of one college-level foreign language for admittance.